police-boxHistory and versioning

 Select the project version in which the file was deleted.

-Select the deleted file from the list of project files (it will be crossed out).
+Select the deleted file from the list of project files (it will be in strikethrough).

 Select Restore this version to recover the file.